I experienced the most terrifying and profound drug trip of my life recently.

 During this time, I recall seeing another being.
 It was a masculine figure, more human-like than the other three, who stood in the right-hand corner.
 His arms folded, he seemed to be overseeing everything.
 I never interacted with him.
 I wasn’t as worried about him, as he wasn’t all up in my face.

 The most surreal, and easiest to recollect, part of the whole experience was coming down.
 By this time, I had basically accepted to myself – without much thought – that these beings were indeed real.
 Coming down from a drug has never felt so literal.
-Rather than merely feeling the drug wear off, the beings literally brought me back down, waving their arms mystically as they placed my soul back into my body.
+Rather than merely feeling the drug wear off, the beings literally brought me back down, waving their arms and tentacles mystically as they placed my soul back into my body.
 That’s exactly what it felt like, having my soul returned to my body; there’s simply no other way to describe it.
 After which, they just walked off nonchalantly.
 All of a sudden I was back in my body.

 The visual distortions remained for about another five minutes as I grappled with what had just happened.
 I demanded answers from Alec, “What the FUCK were those things?”

 The Trans-Existent Realm